-Illinois Partners, in collaboration with human service trade associations, conducted a survey to show the financial impact of the state’s new minimum wage law on the sector.
-The results: $1.3 billion by 2025 in mandated wage increases and $4.6 billion in wage increases including the cost to offset wage compression.
-Find our infographic here.
+Illinois Partners, in collaboration with human service trade associations, conducted a survey of organizations throughout Illinois to demonstrate the financial impact of the state’s new minimum wage law on the sector.

 Create a Better Illinois: National Analysis Makes Case for Reassessing Human Service Reimbursement Rates

 A strong and stable human services infrastructure fosters potential and builds strong, thriving communities.
 This new reports makes the case for further exploring how paying Illinois providers too little for what they do affects community well-being and challenges policymakers to adequately fund human services.

 Government is the Foundation of Well-Being: Why Philanthropy Cannot Replace Government in Helping Illinois Communities Reach Their Potential